radeshmm/ganesha/README.txt

    Long Integer IDs for Data - long integer ids are used for simplicity and efficiency, while at the same time providing built in timestamps and server-load statistics using a novel id-generation technique.

------ BENCHMARKS -----

-Ganesha has been used in production since August 2013 on a 5 server cluster by DrawCast, a social network for artists (for iOS and Android).
-That cluster currently processes an average of 3000 database API calls per second, or 8 billion calls per month with an average load of .25 for each server (standard deviation of .6).

-Here are some benchmarks running on Amazon EC2 using m3.xlarge nodes:

-    On a single node cluster:
-       1-way-replicated writes: ~7000 writes/s
-       1-way-replicated reads: ~31000 reads/s

-    On a three node cluster:
-       3-way-replicated writes: ~23000 writes/s
-       3-way-replicated reads: ~42000 reads/s

-    On a five node cluster:
-       3-way-replicated writes: ~27000 writes/s
-       3-way-replicated reads: ~44000 reads/s

-    On a five node cluster:
-       5-way-replicated writes: ~15000 writes/s
-       5-way-replicated reads: ~42000 reads/s

-Keep in mind that all reads/writes are checked with all relevant servers for consistency and correctness (using timestamps/checksums).

-You can repeat these tests by running:

-   java -cp ganesha_all.jar cota.ganeshatest.Test gen

-   java -cp ganesha_all.jar cota.ganeshatest.Test writing

-   java -cp ganesha_all.jar cota.ganeshatest.Test reading

 ----- INSTALLATION (Linux) -----